Beena-Kurian/Ontario-Fatalities-Critical-Injuries/README.md

 Kruskal-Wallis test found statistically significant differences in critical injuries across sectors.

-Mann-Kendall Trend Test showed an increasing trend in critical injuries (p < 0.01), emphasizing the urgent need for enhanced workplace safety measures.
+Mann-Kendall Trend Test showed an increasing trend in critical injuries, emphasizing the urgent need for enhanced workplace safety measures.

-Spearman’s correlation analysis revealed a strong relationship between critical injuries in different sectors, suggesting shared risk factors.

 ##### Technologies Used

+* Python
-* Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, XGBoost)
+* Visualisations (Pandas, Matplotlib, Seaborn)
 * Statistical Analysis (Scipy, pymannkendall)

-* Data Preprocessing & Cleaning

 ### How to Use